 Premium audio sales for the quarter were $40.8 million, a decrease of 8.8 percent compared with $44.7 million reported in the comparable period last year.
 The decline in this segment was primarily related to declines in our European sales, as the company’s domestic business was up for the comparable periods.

 Consumer accessories sales were $43.5 million for the quarter, a decrease of 9.1 percent compared with $47.9 million reported in the comparable period last year.
 This decline was primarily related to lower international sales.
 The declines were partially offset by growth in some of the company’s domestic product lines, such as Bluetooth wireless speakers and personal sound amplifiers.

 As a percentage of sales for the quarter, automotive represented 53.8 percent, premium audio represented 22.2 percent and consumer accessories represented 23.7 percent.

-Voxx reported operating income of $2.2 million for the quarter compared with $6.8 million in the comparable the year-ago period.
+Voxx reported operating income of $2.2 million for the quarter, compared with $6.8 million in the year-ago period.
 The decline is directly attributed to lower sales for the quarter and higher operating costs, many of which are not expected to repeat in fiscal 2015, the company said.